 - The Rival: With AMC, ever since the latter shifted from offering classic films to original programming in the late 2000s.
 Both are basic cable networks whose products are considered to rival those of premium networks.

-- Stillborn Franchise: Not even two years after launch, FXX would enter a Dork Age in which they had only a smattering of original programming.
+- Stillborn Franchise: Not even two years after launch, FXX would enter an Audience-Alienating Era in which they had only a smattering of original programming.
 Save for It's Always Sunny in Philadelphia, The League, Wilfred (which was already ending), and Archer, almost every other comedy that moved to the network from FX has since been cancelled.
 Its planned expansion into adult animation, outside of reruns of The Simpsons, never manifested as none of the shows from its Thursday night Animation Domination block were renewed and both Cassius and Clay and a planned Deadpool series were scrapped.
 FXX even briefly drifted into Network Decay when they aired a 2017 CONCACAF Gold Cup game due to program conflicts with FS1 and the low distribution of FS2, (marking the first sports program to air on FXX since the network replaced Fox Soccer).
 At the very least, You're the Worst was a critical success and managed to complete its five-season run.
 Under Disney, the network has slowly been making a recovery with the introduction of new original shows Cake and Dave, as well as sharing reruns of Fox's animated comedies with Freeform.

 - Typecasting: Rare channel example, but FX is well known for their dramas featuring complicated Anti-Heroes.
 They even turned down Breaking Bad in an attempt to avert this.